 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Blaine has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Blaine has few renters and college students.
 But the biggest reason it is quieter in Blaine than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Blaine may be for you.

-In terms of college education, Blaine is nearly on par with the US average for all cities of 21.84%: 17.95% of adults 25 and older in Blaine have a bachelor's degree or advanced degree.
+The percentage of adults in Blaine who are college-educated is close to the national average for all communities of 21.84%: 17.95% of the adults in Blaine have a bachelor's degree or advanced degree.

 The per capita income in Blaine in 2022 was $25,050, which is middle income relative to Kentucky, and low income relative to the rest of the US.
 This equates to an annual income of $100,200 for a family of four.
 However, Blaine contains both very wealthy and poor people as well.